-As of March 31, 2019, the Company had debt totaling \$3.1 million.
-Our accounts payable and accrued expenses as of March 31, 2019 were an aggregate \$1,230,000.
 Although we are attempting to curtail our expenses, there is no guarantee that we will be able to reduce these expenses significantly, and expenses for some periods may be higher as we prepare our product for broader sales, increase our sales efforts and maintain adequate inventories.
 Further, Helomics continues to incur negative operating cash flows, and the Helomics business continues to require significant cash resources following the completion of the Merger.

 We will require additional funding to finance operating expenses and to invest in our sales organization and new product development and to compete in the international marketplace, as well as to develop the Helomics business and other aspects of our CRO business.
+We will attempt to raise these funds through equity or debt financing that may include public offerings, private placements, alternative offerings or other means.
+The public offerings may include sales through our shelf registration statement on Form S-3, with which we have raised approximately \$2.1 million in net proceeds in early 2019.
+We are currently permitted to raise up to approximately \$4.2 million in additional gross proceeds under this shelf registration statement in public offerings, subject to market factors and other limitations.

-We will attempt to raise these funds through equity or debt financing, alternative offerings or other means.
-If we are successful in securing adequate funding we plan to make significant capital or equipment investments, and we will also continue to make human resource additions over the next 12 months.
+If we are successful in securing adequate funding, we plan to make significant capital or equipment investments, and we will also continue to make human resource additions in Helomics over the next 12 months.
 Such additional financing will be dilutive to existing stockholders, and there is no assurance that such financing will be available upon acceptable terms.
 If such financing or adequate funds from operations are not available, we will be forced to limit our business activities, which will have a material adverse effect on our results of operations and financial condition.

 As a result of the above factors, the Company has concluded that there is substantial doubt about its' ability to continue as a going concern.
 The financial statements have been prepared assuming the Company will continue as a going concern.
+The financial statements do not include any adjustments that might result from the outcome of this uncertainty.
 Furthermore, our independent registered public accounting firm has indicated in their audit opinion, contained in our financial statements included in this Annual Report on Form 10-K within Item 8, that there is substantial doubt about our ability to continue as a going concern.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources."